helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>Modern Orthodoxy has a highly positive attitude toward the State of Israel.</h3 quote>
+<h3 quote align='center'>When a child, my dreams rode on your wishes, I was your son, high on your horse, My mind a top whipped by the lashes Of your rhetoric, windy of course.</h3 quote>

 ---